MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/meeting-exclusion-concept.md

 Q4. **Combine rules?** Can you combine rules?
 For example, can you use the default meeting-exclusion rule and then layer a new rule on top of it, so that both are in effect?
 Can you combine a rule of your own with a rule that another analyst has defined?

 A4.
 No. You can have only one rule in effect at a time.
-For more information, see [Select a rule for use](meeting-exclusion-rules.md#select-a-rule-for-use).
+For more information, see [Select which rule to use](meeting-exclusion-rules.md#select-which-rule-to-use).

 ## Related topic